Apple Watch Series 5 full review

 - Barometric altimeter

 - 50M water resistance

 While the compass and extra storage is nice (Series 4 is 16GB), the only advancement over the Series 4 worth talking about is the always-on display.
 The Apple Watch's blank screen when resting has been its biggest shortcoming since its debut in 2015, but - and I can't believe I'm writing this - it was actually worth the four-year wait.

 The Apple Watch Series 5 has a second-generation heart-rate sensor.

 Time after time, Apple introduces a feature years after its competitors and long past its fresh date, and still manages to make it feel innovative and new.
 How does Apple do it?
-An always-on display in 2019 shouldn't be worth more than a line or two in a review, but on the Series 5, it's is a pervasive element that makes the watch truly feel like a modern timepiece.
+An always-on display in this day and age shouldn't be worth more than a line or two in a review, but on the Series 5, it's is a pervasive element that makes the watch truly feel like a modern timepiece.

 Apple has taken a somewhat different approach to its peers with its first always-on display.
 Rather than merely dim the screen, simplify and sap the colour, or add a transparent FSTN LCD over the OLED to save battery life like other smartwatches, Apple has combined the best parts of each into a new kind of display that's equal parts delightful and surprising.

 Depending on the face you choose, the always-on display acts differently, sometimes dimming, sometimes inverting, and sometimes leaving only the vital ambient bits.
 Like the faces themselves, Apple has carefully considered how each always-on screen looks and functions, giving each ambient face a unique style.
 And the carefully calibrated OLED display means you can read it in direct sunlight at any brightness level.

 The Apple Watch Series 5's display is visible in all kinds of light.